Emirhan Topçu

-Emirhan Topçu (born 11 October 2000) is a Turkish professional footballer who plays as a centre back for Çaykur Rizespor.
+Emirhan Topçu (born 11 October 2000) is a Turkish professional footballer who plays as a centre back for Turkish Süper Lig club Beşiktaş and the Turkey national team.

 Professional career

 Topçu is a youth product of Çaykur Rizespor, and joined Čelik Zenica on loan 13 February 2020.
 He made his debut with Čelik Zenica in a 2-1 :Premier League of Bosnia and Herzegovina loss to FK Sloboda Tuzla on 7 March 2020.